To help you manage your time and academic reading more effectively, there are lots of extra things you can do with your

-As well as seeing live Library availability for a book cited on your reading list, you can also see if it is available to purchase in the Blackwell's bookshop on campus.
+As well as seeing live Library availability for a book cited on your reading list, you can also see if it is available to purchase in the Blackwell's bookshop.
 If the bookshop has a copy in stock online a price will be displayed.

 If Blackwell can recommend another seller, you can still order it from their online store.
-Click on Buy Now to order the item shown.
+Click on Buy Now to view the item on the Blackwell's website.

 The price shown is for the edition cited, you may be able to find a cheaper edition (e.g. in paperback) by going to the Blackwell website.
 Click on Buy it now from Blackwell to see what options you have.

 Blackwell is just one book retailer - you can, of course, buy your books elsewhere!